 All you have to do is to wash and chop some seasonal and colorful veggies while the quinoa cooks.
 It’s that easy!

-How to prepare this Mediterranean quinoa salad
+How to make this Mediterranean quinoa salad

-What I love about this recipe is that it uses fresh summer seasonal ingredients, plus some staples we normally have in the kitchen like quinoa, olives and chickpeas.
+What I love about this recipe is that it uses fresh summer seasonal ingredients, plus some staples we normally have in the kitchen, like quinoa, olives, and chickpeas.

 It comes together in 4 simple steps: